Detecting and displaying the right element

 - Highlighting certain elements on your web application interface

-- Attaching a native tooltip to an element on the page
+- Attaching a spotlight to an element on the page

-- Displaying an experience step by anchoring it to an element on the page
+- Displaying a flow step by anchoring it to an element on the page

-- Continuing an experience once the element doesn't exist on the page
+- Continuing a flow once the element doesn't exist on the page

 How to select an element in Userpilot